Bioconductor/packagebuilder/documentation/Troubleshooting.md

  that you know it should have received, then the server needs to be restarted.
 The `ps` command above should have given you a process id (in the second column).
-It may be better to kill off all python or R process - see further comments before killing single process.
+It may be better to kill off all python3 or R process - see further comments before killing single process.

  You can kill that process with `kill -9`.

-Depdending on what other processes are running under the pkgbuild account you could also do any of the following to group kill all python, all R, or all pkgbuild process.
+Depdending on what other processes are running under the pkgbuild account you could also do any of the following to group kill all python3, all R, or all pkgbuild process.

-    killall python
+    killall python3
     killall R
     killall -u pkgbuild

 Then to start or re-start the server, do this (although better to use the below call do run-build-server script):

-    nohup python server.py > server.log 2>&1 &
+    nohup python3 server.py > server.log 2>&1 &

 Alternatively, you can start all relevant scripts for the spb